danielyxie/bitburner/markdown/bitburner.singularity.commitcrime.md

 This function is used to automatically attempt to commit crimes.
 If you are already in the middle of some ‘working’ action (such as working for a company or training at a gym), then running this function will automatically cancel that action and give you your earnings.

-This function returns the number of milliseconds it takes to attempt the specified crime (e.g It takes 60 seconds to attempt the ‘Rob Store’ crime, so running `commitCrime('ROBSTORE')` will return 60,000).
+This function returns the number of milliseconds it takes to attempt the specified crime (e.g It takes 60 seconds to attempt the ‘Rob Store’ crime, so running `commitCrime('Rob Store')` will return 60,000).